verazb/verazb.github.io/index.md

 My research lies in health, labour, and public economics.
 I study the optimal design of social insurance and taxation systems.
 I develop theoretical models that motivate new causal identification designs, and implement them using large administrative or survey data.

-I was awarded the [iHEA Student Paper Prize](https://healtheconomics.org/awards/) 2nd place, as well as the [Young Swiss Economist Award](https://www.sgvs.ch/awards/) from the Swiss Society of Economics and Statistics in 2023.
+I was awarded the [Student Paper Prize](https://healtheconomics.org/awards/) 2nd place from the International Health Economics Association, as well as the [Young Swiss Economist Award](https://www.sgvs.ch/awards/) from the Swiss Society of Economics and Statistics in 2023.

 **[CV](docs/Zabrodina_CV.pdf)**